 The parents of a U.S. citizen are considered “immediate relatives,” meaning that the law places no limits on the number of people who can apply in this category.
-The result is that there’s no waiting list, and the process moves reasonably quickly – a matter of months rather than years.
-(There’s still the government bureaucracy to get through, after all.)
+The result is that there’s no waiting list, and the process moves reasonably quickly; a matter of months rather than years.
+(There’s still the U.S. government bureaucracy to get through, after all.)

-Based on what you have described, your daughter most likely has a five-year wait from the date she was approved for a green card before she can submit an application to naturalize (become a U.S. citizen).
-And after she files the naturalization application, she’s likely to wait several months for her interview and (assuming she’s approved) her swearing-in ceremony.
+Based on what you have described, your child most likely has a five-year wait from the date she was approved for a green card before she can submit an application to naturalize (become a U.S. citizen).
+After she files the naturalization application, she’s likely to wait several months for her interview and (assuming she’s approved) her swearing-in ceremony.

 So, you might want to encourage your daughter to learn about the requirements for U.S. citizenship now, so that she can complete this process as quickly and smoothly as possible!
-And for more information on your own immigration prospects, see Nolo's book, How to Get a Green Card.
+And for more information on your own immigration prospects, see How to Get a Green Card.